myllynen/rhel-ansible-roles/roles/resolver_configuration/README.md

 <pre>
 ---
-# NetworkManager updates /etc/resolv.conf
+# When set to true NetworkManager manages /etc/resolv.conf
-# true - use NM and system-roles.network
-# false - for using below configurations
+# To use the below configuration set this option to false
 resolver_use_nm: true

 resolver_nameservers: